opensummerofcode/open-call/README.md

 yarn run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see your app running.
+You should see your site running.

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

 ## Building and running in production mode

-To create an optimised version of the app:
+To create an optimised version of the site:

 ```bash
 npm run build